 Above: The inflorescence in the upper stem section.
 Illustration by Dr. Otto Thome.

-Below: Individual flowers have an extremely hairy upper lip.
+Below: 1st photo - Individual flowers have an extremely hairy upper lip.
 The inside of the lower lips and the anthers are a darker purple.
+2nd photo - The open flower shows the side lobed of the lower lip prior to them folding down and under the center lobe.
+In the 1st photo they have begun to fold under.
 Note the angled stem with fine hair on the angle.
-Note also that the angled leaf stalk is longer than the flowers.
+3rd photo - Note also that the angled leaf stalk is longer than the flowers.

 Notes: Motherwort is an introduced plant not native to the Garden.
 Eloise Butler liked it enough to plant it in 1912 with plants sourced at what is now Minnehaha Park in Minneapolis.
-She brought in more in 1919 two times.
+She brought in more in 1919 two times, more in 1921, '22 and '23.
 Motherwort is found throughout the U.S. except California and Florida and all of southern Canada except Labrador and Newfoundland.
 In Minnesota it appears in over half of the counties with most exceptions being in the north half of the state.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.

 Identification booklet for most of the flowering forbs and small flowering shrubs of the Eloise Butler Wildflower Garden.
 Details Here.

 Friends of the Wild Flower Garden, Inc. Text and photos are by G. D. Bebeau unless otherwise credited. "www.friendsofthewildflowergarden.org"